LinjianMa/pairwise-perturbation/README.md

 ## Benchmark experiments and tests on synthetic data

 Commands for these tests are in `script_strongscaling.py`, `script_weakscaling.py`, `script_synthetic.py`, `script_real.py` in the script folder.

+## Acknowledging Usage

+The source code is available to everyone.
+If you would like to acknowledge the usage of the code, please cite the [following paper](https://arxiv.org/abs/1811.10573):

+Linjian Ma and Edgar Solomonik; Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation; arXiv:1811.10573 \[math.NA\], November 2018.